As a woman and/or menstruator, cycle charting is a great way to (re)connect with your cycle and build a supportive relationship with your body.

 What do you do with all the information?

-I recommend following this process of recording your cycle day, date, phase and energetic state for at least three consecutive cycles/months, before you start looking for patterns.
-You can place the cycle charts next to each other and see if there are phases where you used similar words, words that expressed a similar quality or mood.
+Then you can place the cycle charts next to each other and see if there are phases where you used similar words, words that expressed a similar quality or mood.

 By doing that consistently, you will find that there are phases with more energy, or less energy, phases where you tend to feel confident and others where you feel more vulnerable.
 You can use this information to prepare and take good care of yourself.

-As our cycles are ever-changing, this is an ongoing practice of building a loving and supportive relationship with your body!
+Since your cycle is going to change over the course of your life, this is an ongoing practice of building a loving and supportive relationship with your body!